jzmack/static_site_generator/content/projects/ADGroupManager/blog/index.md

 All it takes to run the script is to open PowerShell, populate the userlist.txt file with the users, and run it with the correct parameters.
 The script can add about **5 users per second**.

 To give an example, we recently had a request to add 189 users to a group.
 Doing this manually would have taken approximately **3841 seconds** or **64 minutes**.
 Running the script took about **40 seconds** to add all the users.
-Therefore, it's about **98% faster** to use the script vs. doing this task manually.
+Therefore, the script is faster by about a factor of **96%** resulting in **98% time saved**.
+With the amount of requests we get like this, using this script is paying off dividends in the form of valuable time.

 ## Ease of use

+This module is availabe for free on the PowerShell gallery.
+There are a few prerequisites such as having delegated control to the OU you need and a computer with RSAT so you can access AD Users and Computers.

 I was able to get people who never scripted before to install and use this module to save them time.
 Here's a real email sent out to my team.